Frequently Asked Questions

 No, but the past will inevitably be in the present (it always is!) and in this sense, we will be thinking about your past experiences in order to understand and reflect on your current circumstances.

 How do I know how much counselling or psychotherapy I will need?

-Counselling will generally be shorter than psychotherapy, and usually for a fixed amount of sessions (time limited), sometimes up to 20 sessions.
+Counselling will generally be shorter than psychotherapy, and usually for a fixed amount of sessions (time limited).
 Although this is explorative; that is, we will explore what you bring to sessions without a rigid agenda; it is likely that we will agree a focus to the work.
 Psychotherapy is longer in duration and often open ended - there is no fixed end date.
 This is also explorative; the focus is on you and what you bring to your sessions to explore.
 Its open-ended nature gives more time to work with problems that may have been troubling you over a long period.
 Some people decide to work initially on a short term basis and then decide to work in an open ended way.
 For others, a few sessions can feel enough.
 You are under no obligation to start your therapy with me after your initial consultation.

 How do I know you have the right qualifications to help me?

 I am a qualified, registered and Accredited counsellor and psychotherapist with the British Association of Counselling and Psychotherapy (BACP).
 You can check my credentials on the BACP register here